College football bowl schedule: New Year's Day games previewed, how to watch | NCAA.com

 Players to watch

 Mississippi State: We can go with Fitzgerald, but the Bulldogs' biggest difference makers live on the defensive line.
-Jeffrey Simmons is one of those stars, making 14.5 tackles for loss as Mississippi State allowed only 104.2 rush yards per game.
+Jeffery Simmons is one of those stars, making 14.5 tackles for loss as Mississippi State allowed only 104.2 rush yards per game.

 Iowa: Another year, another season of Iowa relying on the tight ends in the passing game.
 This year, T.J.
 Hockenson won the John Mackey Award as the country's top tight end.
 He has 46 catches for 717 yards.